jackyng88/nkp-on-nutanix/nutanix-installation.md

 ## Creating a Storage Container in Prism Central
 - We will need a Storage Container for usage with NKP and the necessary storage drivers provisioning storage.
 - In Prism Central under ``Infrastructure``, select ``Storage`` and then ``Storage Containers``.
+- For capacity of the Storage container - it depends on your workload needs but typically ~80 gb for each node and around ~120 gb for the NKP services.
 - Fill in the details and advanced configuration settings as needed.
 In this scenario, we will leave everything default.

 ## Configuring Prism Central Authorization Policy and Role
 - In Prism Central, go to ``Admin Center`` and click ``IAM``
 - Click ``Identities`` and then ``Add Local User``.
 Fill it out with the appropriate details.
 - Now go to ``Authorization Policies`` and click ``Create Authorization Policy``.
-Fill out the Policy and assign it the proper ``Role`` with the necessary credentials outlined [here](https://portal.nutanix.com/page/documents/details?targetId=Nutanix-Kubernetes-Platform-v2_14%3Atop-prism-central-role-permissions-r.html&a=9728ece46a91ccd8e14f9482b8693e927c28d3f08649b668180f06007cc059dbd062f5f7bdd998b8)
+Fill out the Policy and assign it the proper ``Role`` with the necessary credentials outlined [here](https://portal.nutanix.com/page/documents/details?targetId=Nutanix-Kubernetes-Platform-v2_17%3Atop-prism-central-role-permissions-r.html)

 ## Adding a Base Image for use with NKP
-- In Prism Centraln we need to add an Image for use with the Nutanix Kubernetes Platform Image Builder (NIB) in order to create a custom image.
+- In Prism Central we will add the necessary OS image.
 - In this example we will be assuming a NKP Starter License tier so we will need to use the pre-built image that was downloaded along with the NKP binary file.
+  - In higher NKP tiers (Pro, Ultimate) you will be able to use other OS images as well as custom KIB-built images.
-- We will add a Rocky Linux 9.5 image that was downloaded from the portal [here](https://portal.nutanix.com/page/downloads?product=nkp&a=9728ece46a91ccd8e14f9482b8693e927c28d3f08649b668180f06007cc059dbd062f5f7bdd998b8)
+- We will add a Rocky Linux 9.6 image that was downloaded from the portal [here](https://portal.nutanix.com/page/downloads?product=nkp)
 - Under ``Infrastructure`` click the ``Compute`` drop-down and then ``Images``.
-- Click ``Add Image`` and then add the Rocky Linux 9.5 image that was just downloaded.
+- Click ``Add Image`` and then add the Rocky Linux 9.6 image that was just downloaded.
 ![NKP Image Select](./images/nkp-image-select.png)

 - Choose a location for your image, for simplicity choose ``Place image directly on clusters``